caiobrentano/nginx-purge-cache/README.md

 # Nginx purge cache (WIP)

 - API to register URLs to be purged from NGINX cache
-- Script responsible for purging the registered URLs

 # Running API
 ```